pabtomas/flagbox/README.md

 Now that you know how to save a directory, delete a mark, use a mark and list marks you defined, you have enough background for a basic usage of this tool.
-If you want to learn more about advanced features, you can read the [documentation](https://github.com/pabtomas/flagbox/blob/master/DOCUMENTATION.md)
+If you want to learn about advanced features, you can read the [documentation](https://github.com/pabtomas/flagbox/blob/master/DOCUMENTATION.md)

 ## Installation